Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 How to Prevent a Ring Doorbell from Being Stolen

 It’s almost impossible to completely stop a video doorbell from being stolen, however with these seven tips you’ll be able to make it harder and more time consuming for any potential thief and hopefully deter them:

 1. Make sure your doorbell is visible

-Studies have found that the more visible security devices are, the more effectively they deter crime.
+Studies have found that more visible security devices will effectively deter crime.

 You should ensure your video doorbell is very visible.
 If this is not possible because of the layout of your front door, then you can use security stickers to raise awareness.

 If you have a Ring doorbell, security stickers are included but for anyone else you can pick up some cheap decals on Amazon or Etsy.